Deutsche Hilfe hier!

 (In the file names of the copied images the time offset is of course also taken into account.)

-Before you start the process with the Go
+Before you start the process with the Start button

 - With the marking of the Test checkbox, the exif time of the first image in the directory is read

-- Now enter a time difference at Add or Sub.
+- Possibly enter a time difference manually at Add or Sub.
 After pressing the Calc button

 the new time is displayed in the NewDateTime fields.